archer999/android_device_hisense_e860/README.md

 android_device_hisense_e860
 ===========================

-Device tree for Hisense E860 aka Andromax to build cm11 asdadas
+Device tree for Hisense E860 aka Andromax to build cm11

 this is initial build tree